Chiropractic: Education, licensing, and regulation

-In the U.S., chiropractic schools are accredited through the Council on Chiropractic Education (CCE) while the General Chiropractic Council (GCC) is the statutory governmental body responsible for the regulation of chiropractic in the UK.
+In the U.S., chiropractic schools are accredited through the Council on Chiropractic Education (CCE) while the General Chiropractic Council (GCC) is the body responsible for the regulation of chiropractic in the UK.
 The U.S. CCE requires a mixing curriculum, which means a straight-educated chiropractor may not be eligible for licensing in states requiring CCE accreditation.
 CCEs in the U.S., Canada, Australia and Europe have joined to form CCE-International (CCE-I) as a model of accreditation standards with the goal of having credentials portable internationally.
 Today, there are 18 accredited Doctor of Chiropractic programs in the U.S., 2 in Canada, 6 in Australasia, and 5 in Europe.
-All but one of the chiropractic colleges in the U.S. are privately funded, but in several other countries they are in government-sponsored universities and colleges.
-Of the two chiropractic colleges in Canada, one is publicly funded (UQTR) and one is privately funded (CMCC).
-In 2005, CMCC was granted the privilege of offering a professional health care degree under the Post-secondary Education Choice and Excellence Act, which sets the program within the hierarchy of education in Canada as comparable to that of other primary contact health care professions such as medicine, dentistry and optometry.
+All but one of the chiropractic colleges in the U.S. are privately funded, but in several other countries, they are in government-sponsored universities and colleges.
+Of the two chiropractic colleges in Canada, one is publicly funded (UQTR), and one is privately funded (CMCC).
+In 2005, CMCC was granted the privilege of offering a professional health care degree under the Post-secondary Education Choice and Excellence Act, which sets the program within the hierarchy of education in Canada as comparable to that of other primary contact health care professions such as medicine, dentistry, and optometry.

-Regulatory colleges and chiropractic boards in the U.S., Canada, Mexico, and Australia are responsible for protecting the public, standards of practice, disciplinary issues, quality assurance and maintenance of competency.
+Regulatory colleges and chiropractic boards in the U.S., Canada, Mexico, and Australia are responsible for protecting the public, setting standards of practice, addressing disciplinary issues, ensuring quality assurance, and maintenance of competency.

-Chiropractors often argue that this education is as good as or better than medical physicians', but most chiropractic training is confined to classrooms with much time spent learning theory, adjustment, and marketing.
+Chiropractors often argue that this education is as good as, or better than, that of medical physicians, but most chiropractic training is confined to classrooms, with much time spent on theory, adjustment, and marketing.
 The fourth year of chiropractic education persistently showed the highest stress levels.
 Every student, irrespective of year, experienced different ranges of stress when studying.
 The chiropractic leaders and colleges have had internal struggles.
 Rather than cooperation, there has been infighting between different factions.
 A number of actions were posturing due to the confidential nature of the chiropractic colleges in an attempt to enroll students.

 In 2024, Oregon Public Broadcasting reported on the high debt burden of students who pursued degrees in alternative medicine.
-Ten different chiropractic programs were ranked among the 47 US graduate programs with highest debt to earnings ratios.
+Ten different chiropractic programs were ranked among the 47 US graduate programs with the highest debt-to-earnings ratios.
 Analyses by Quackwatch and the Sunlight Foundation found high rates of default on Health Education Assistance Loan (HEAL) student loans used for chiropractic programs.
 Among health professionals who were listed as in default on HEAL loans in 2012, 53% were chiropractors.